ucsb-cs8-s18/ucsb-cs8-s18.github.io/_exam/e01/typos.md

 3b) Can we write the code for just the test cases, or do we need to repeat the code from Q1?
 A) Just the test cases.

+General) Do we need docstrings in our functions?
+A: Not for this exam.

 {% include exam_clock.html %}

 # Typos